GladysAssistant/v4-website/docs/integrations/alexa.md

 This is not a simple process, and therefore it's not realistic for all our users go through it on their side.
 It is a process that is intended for professionals & companies, hence why we offer this integration in Gladys Plus, exclusively.

-:::note
-This integration is still in alpha for now.
-Come to our [forum](https://community.gladysassistant.com/) to get access to the alpha.
-:::note

 ## Create a Gladys Plus account

 To join Gladys plus, head over to the [dedicated page](/plus), and enter your email.